sonofakel/ping-pong/README.md

 - Numbers divisible by 5 are replaced with "pong"
 - Numbers divisible by 15 are replaced with "ping-pong"

-_A user should be able to enter a new number and see new results over and over again._
+_A user should be able to enter a new number and see new results over and over again.
+[View GitHub page here](https://sonofakel.github.io/ping-pong/)_

 ## Specifications